philipmulcahy/azad/README.md

 I've closed the 2022 survey because a clearish signal has emerged - here are the top two requested features:
 1) Report ASINs, price, and quantity
 2) Scrape specific month/quarter
-Checkout [doc/commercial_features.md] for what happens next...
+Check out [doc/commercial_features.md] for what happens next...